SheinH/YouTube-Split/README.md

 Finally, after hitting download, the program outputs each song to the target folder as separate files.
 Each of the filenames are fully formatted and each file comes with metadata info along with cover art.
+This means that other programs and devices can recognize these music files.